johnsonjh/dps8m-proxy/README.md

 ## Overview

-The **`proxy`** program acts as a multi-user *terminal server* and relay, accepting incoming SSH connections on the front-end (*listeners*) and proxying these connections to one or more TELNET connections on the back-end (*targets*).
+The **`proxy`** program acts as a multi-user *terminal server* and relay, accepting incoming SSH client connections on the front-end (*listeners*) and proxying these connections to one or more TELNET servers on the back-end (*targets*).

 This project was originally developed to meet the needs of the *BAN.AI Public Access Multics* system and the